 Cheap taco seasoning is usually pretty awful stuff.
-Not as bad as cheap chilli seasoning, but still not pleasant.
-My own tastes tend to lean towards the McCormic end of the spectrum, which is generally the most expensive one on the shelf.
+Not as bad as cheap chili seasoning, but still not pleasant.
+My own tastes tend to lean towards the McCormick end of the spectrum, which is generally the most expensive one on the shelf.

 I have to say, totally worth the price too.
 However, I had a few recipes sitting around on how to make your own and a full spice rack.
 During a period of time living in a small town with one store that closed by 9, I had everything ready for taco night and either forgot to buy or lost the seasoning.

 It seemed like the perfect time to try out the recipes.
 I was so impressed at how good it was, that I have not bought taco seasoning since.
 With that said, I have made adjustments over the years to tone down the spiciness a bit.
-All of the recipes I had were very strong in their use of chilli powder or chilli flake.
+All of the recipes I had were very strong in their use of chili powder or chili flake.

 Mix this up either in advance and store in a sealed container or just make it while the beef is browning.
 A single batch of this is just right for a pound or so of beef.